Gaius-Augustus/Augustus/docs/longrunning-test-CGP.md

 # BASIC

 To make testing available, make sure TESTING is enabled.
-Under such condition normal prediction can be still run instead of testing, invoking Augustus from command line as usual.
+Under such condition normal prediction can be still run instead of testing, invoking Augustus command line as usual.

 ## Dependencies